redivis/sas-convert/README.md

 ./sas-convert <file.sas7bdat> [file.csv]
 ```

+Might need to `brew install coreutils` first on OSX

 ## License

 Copyright &copy; 2015&ndash;2018 &nbsp; The Hyve.

 sas-convert is licensed under the MIT License.
 See the file [LICENSE](LICENSE).